Conte eyes new €11m deal and FA Cup victory over Arsenal

 Antonio Conte: “For sure, I don’t trust that tomorrow will be the last game for Arsène.”
 Photograph: Laurence Griffiths/Getty Images

-Antonio Conte is ready to sign a contract extension with Chelsea, which will establish him as the highest-paid manager in the club’s history as he seeks to secure a Premier League and FA Cup double with victory over Arsenal at Wembley today.
+Antonio Conte is ready to sign a contract extension with Chelsea, which will establish him as the highest-paid manager in the club’s history as he seeks to secure a Premier League and FA Cup double with victory over Arsenal at Wembley on Saturday.

 Chelsea are expected to offer the Italian a deal worth around £9.6 million (€11 million) a year until 2021, two years beyond his current contract’s expiry, in the wake of a hugely impressive first year in English football.
 Conte anticipates returning briefly to Italy for a break after the FA Cup final and the club’s end-of-season awards night in Battersea tomorrow, but will soon be back to continue planning for next season.